pavanvyn/quadruple-stability/README.md

 # Stability classification of quadruple-star systems

 This repository contains two simple `python3` (3.10.0 or higher) modules to check if a given configuration of either a 2+2 or a 3+1 quadruple system, respectively, is dynamically stable.
-Please refer to Vynatheya et al. (2022) (see https://ui.adsabs.harvard.edu/abs/2022MNRAS.516.4146V/abstract) and Vynatheya et al. (2023) (see https://ui.adsabs.harvard.edu/abs/2023arXiv230109930V/abstract) for details regarding the multi-layer perceptron classifier.
+Please refer to Vynatheya et al. (2023) (see https://ui.adsabs.harvard.edu/abs/2023arXiv230109930V/abstract) for details regarding the multi-layer perceptron classifier.
 A `C`/`C++` interface is also provided.

 The only non-basic package require to use the code is a compatible version (1.0.2 or 1.2.2) of the scikit-learn package (the latest version should also work, but throws a warning of potential incompatibility), which can be installed using the following terminal command: